Enchantress (DC Comics): Love interests

 Despite having been characterized as having some disdain for men, June has formulated romances with male love interests: In comics, June's first love interest in publication was Alan Dell, who was attracted to the Enchantress persona not knowing that the Enchantress was also June herself.
-Sebastian Faust was also a love interest, interested in June but sacrifices Enchantress due to a complex situation requiring a act of evil to reignite the flames of Hell in a bid to prevent Asmodeus from usurping power of the Spectre, splitting the pair.
+Sebastian Faust was also a love interest, interested in June but sacrifices Enchantress due to a complex situation requiring an act of evil to reignite the flames of Hell in a bid to prevent Asmodeus from usurping power of the Spectre, splitting the pair.
 A guilt-ridden Faust seeks to restore her but upon her and Enchantress reuniting, he distances himself from her.
 Ragman was also romantically interested although she vehemently rejected his advances.
 In newer continuities, Killer Croc also has dated Enchantress, the two of them subtly connected romantically by Amanda Waller as a mean of control, who then uses his life as leverage on June.
 In media, June's most prominent love interest is Rick Flag Jr. in the DC Extended Universe, the former chosen by Amanda Waller deliberately so the two of them would form a close bond and become lovers, allowing her to have leverage over the two.